pulumi/pulumi-go-provider/integration/README.md

 To configure mocking, use the `integration.WithMocks` server option and pass an implementation of `pulumi.MockResourceMonitor`.
 The mock monitor receives a callback for the component resource and for each child resource as it is registered, giving you an opportunity to return a simulated state for each child.
-See `integation.MockMonitor` for a simple implementation.
+See `integation.MockResourceMonitor` for a simple implementation.

 To test a component resource, call the `Construct` method on the integration server.